survivejs/webpack-book/manuscript/appendices/01_comparison.md

 Webpack core can be extended using specific *loaders* and *plugins*.
 It gives control over how it *resolves* the modules, making it possible to adapt your build to match specific situations and workaround packages that don’t work correctly out of the box.

-Compared to the other tools, webpack might come with some initial complexity, but it makes up for this through its broad feature set.
+Compared to the other tools, webpack might come with initial complexity, but it makes up for this through its broad feature set.
 It is an advanced tool that requires patience.
 But once you understand the basic ideas behind it, webpack becomes powerful.

 ## Other Options